TheM1ddleM1n/JavascriptPrograms/CONTRIBUTING.md

 # Contributing to JavascriptPrograms

-First off — thank you!
-Every contribution helps make this repo a better resource for everyone learning JavaScript. 🎉
+First off a thank you!
+Every contribution helps make this repo a better resource for everyone learning JavaScript.

 ---

-## 🧠 What Can I Add?
+## What Could I add to TheM1ddleM1n's JavascriptPrograms?

 Any self-contained JavaScript program is welcome!
 Some ideas: